• Skip to primary navigation

 LUXURY HOTELS IN HIMEJI

-Yuyake Koyake: Himeji City doesn’t offer many luxury accommodations but if you’re driving or want a romantic getaway off the beaten path, Yuyake Koyake is the perfect place to stay.
+Yuyake Koyake: Himeji City doesn’t offer many luxury accommodations within the city but if you’re driving or want a romantic getaway off the beaten path, Yuyake Koyake is the perfect place to stay.
 This intimate ryokan has only 17 rooms all with an open-air bath.
 Considering the amenities it is quite affordable for a luxury ryokan making this a worthwhile place to consider for a longer stay in Himeji.

 Top Things to Do in Himeji

-The top three attractions in Himeji are typically what most people focus on when visiting Himeji for the first time, they are also the attractions that you need to account for the most time.
+The top three attractions in Himeji are typically what most people focus on when visiting Himeji for the first time, they are also the attractions that you need to account for the most time spent.
 Because of this, we have broken this Himeji itinerary into two attraction categories, the top things to do in Himeji and other attractions to consider adding to your Himeji day trip itinerary.

 Himeji Castle